- Trigeminal neuralgia (TN) is a painful condition in which the trigeminal nerve of the face becomes irritated.

 The trigeminal nerve carries signals between the brain and the face.
 Trigeminal neuralgia (TN) is a painful condition in which this nerve becomes irritated.

 Symptoms of trigeminal neuralgia range from a constant ache to a sudden intense stabbing pain in the jaw or face.
 Pain can be triggered by something as simple as washing your face, brushing your teeth, or talking.
 Some people feel warning signs like tingling or achiness prior to onset of pain.
 The pain may feel like an electric shock or a burning sensation.
 It can last anywhere from a few seconds to several minutes.
 In severe cases, it may last as long as an hour.

-About half of people with multiple sclerosis (MS) suffer from chronic pain, according to the National Multiple Sclerosis Society.
-Trigeminal neuralgia can be a source of extreme pain in MS patients, and it’s known to be an early symptom of the condition.
+About half of people with multiple sclerosis (MS) experience from chronic pain, according to the National Multiple Sclerosis Society.
+Trigeminal neuralgia can be a source of extreme pain for people with MS, and it’s known to be an early symptom of the condition.

 The American Association of Neurological Surgeons (AANS) says that MS is usually the cause of trigeminal neuralgia in young adults.
 Trigeminal neuralgia occurs more often in women than men, which is also the case with MS.

 MS causes damage to myelin, the protective coating around nerve cells.
 Trigeminal neuralgia may be caused by myelin deterioration or the formation of lesions around the trigeminal nerve.

 In addition to MS, trigeminal neuralgia may be caused by a blood vessel pressing on the nerve.
 Infrequently, trigeminal neuralgia is caused by a tumor, tangled arteries, or injury to the nerve.
 Facial pain can also be due to temporomandibular joint disorder or cluster headaches, and sometimes follows an outbreak of shingles

 More than 100,000 people are diagnosed with trigeminal neuralgia every year, according to AANS.
 It appears more often in older adults, but can occur at any age.